pabloelt/pabloelt.github.io/content/project/project7/index.md

 At this stage of the project, various variable transformation techniques are applied to ensure they meet the requirements of the algorithms used in the modeling phase.

-It is important to remark that for the creation of tIt is important to note that creating the risk-scoring model, which predicts the Expected Loss associated with each loan application, requires developing three separate models: one for the Probability of Default (PD), another for the Exposure at Default (EAD), and a third for the Loss Given Default (LGD).
+It is important to note that creating the risk-scoring model, which predicts the Expected Loss associated with each loan application, requires developing three separate models: one for the Probability of Default (PD), another for the Exposure at Default (EAD), and a third for the Loss Given Default (LGD).
 To achieve this, we need to create distinct target variables for each model:

 * <text style='color: #BBDEFC; font-weight: normal;'>Target for PD model:</text> This target is created by analyzing the 'estado' category.
 Records with values such as 'Charged Off', 'Does not meet the credit policy.
 Status: Charged Off', and 'Default' are considered defaults and are marked with a 'target_pd' of 1.
 The rest of records are marked with 0.
 In addition, this target is categorical so a supervised classifier machine learning model will be used.